AntimatterReactor/fluffyf/README.md

 - BSD 4-Clause License
 - Apache License, Version 2.0

-upon which both is used, and must be complied with.
+upon which both is and must be applied/used at the same time.

 ## This Project is Under Construction 🚧